sjstretton/screwed/02-ProgressAndProblems.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
-# PART 2: AN ECONOMY FIT FOR OUR CHILDREN
+# PART 2: Progress and Problems

 This book is addressed to everyone; economists, scientists, politicians, professionals and the public alike.
 Everyone , that is, who cares about tackling climate change.